dansmyers/IntroToCS/Projects/4-Secret_to_Everybody/2-Tales_from_the_Crypt/README.md

 Here's an example (given to you `hash_example.py`) that loops through `linuxwords.txt` and prints every candidate password and its hash:
 ```
-with open('linuxwords.txt`, 'r') as f:
+with open('linuxwords.txt', 'r') as f:
     for line in f:
         line = line.strip()

-        hash = sha256(line.encode()).hexstring()
+        hash = sha256(line.encode()).hexdigest()
         print(line, hash)
 ```

 - The `sha256` function takes a chunk of binary data as input. `line.encode()` converts the current line to a binary format so `sha256` can operate on it.

 - The output of the SHA algorithm is a 256-bit hash value.
-The `hexstring` method converts this raw binary output into a human-readable form so you can interact with it as a string.
+The `hexdigest` method converts this raw binary output into a human-readable form so you can interact with it as a string.

 ## Tips